Božo Bakota: Sturm Graz

 After staying at the club for one more season, Bakota decided to re-join his former manager Otto Barić at Austrian side SK Sturm Graz in 1980.
 He flourished there, forming an attacking partnership with Gernot Jurtin, and helping the club finish as league runners-up in the 1980–81 season, as well as becoming the league's top scorer in the 1981–82 season with 24 goals in 36 appearances.
 In European competitions, his greatest achievement was reaching the 1983–84 UEFA Cup quarter-finals with Sturm, before they were knocked out by England's Nottingham Forest 1–2 on aggregate.
 Bakota retired in 1986, having scored a total of 86 goals in 167 Austrian Bundesliga appearances for Sturm.

 His retirement was short lived as he played at the regional levels with FC Fürstenfeld, and SV Wildon.
 In 1988, he played abroad in the National Soccer League with Toronto Croatia.

 International career

 His good games at NK Zagreb were also noticed by the national team manager Dražan Jerković who called him up to the national side in 1978.
 Bakota debuted and earned his single national cap on 15 November 1978, in a Balkan Cup 4–1 win against Greece held in Skopje (in a match which saw Vahid Halilhodžić scoring a hat-trick).

 Personal life

-Bakota from Graz to Buzin

-There are many sad stories in football.
-Božo Bakota, a former footballer of NK Zagreb, left a very deep mark in the Sturm Graz.
-He was a popular football player in that part of Austria.
-In the center of Graz he held a hugely popular Cafe "7".
-He owned gas stations, but the troubles clung to them.
-He lived in Buzin, a village near Zagreb, where he originated.
+Bakota owned a popular cafe the center of Graz as well as gas stations, but the businesses failed and he moved back to his birthplace of Buzin, a village near Zagreb.
 He died on 1 October 2015.